mwagner86/cs50/Lecture4/Pointers.md

 https://www.youtube.com/watch?v=XISnO2YhnsY

-- Pointer provide an alternative way to pass data between function.s.
+- Pointer provide an alternative way to pass data between functions.
 	- Recall that up to this point, we have passed all data **by value**, with one exception.
 	- When we pass data by value, we only pass a copy of that data.